If you invest in great camping and hiking gear, it's worth your while to put the time into keeping it clean, repaired and properly stored.

 - Clean off dried mud with a soft brush.

 - Spot clean with a damp sponge but don’t use detergent because it can affect the waterproof coating/finish of the fabric.
-Water and ‘elbow grease’ should be enough.
+Water and light elbow grease should be enough.
 Grangers makes a Tent + Gear cleaner that is perfect for spot-cleaning more stubborn marks.

 - Dry your tent.
 Well.
 Moisture is the enemy.
-If you put a wet tent back in its storage sack, mildew and mold will take this as an invitation to move in and stay a while.
+If you put a wet tent back in its storage sack, mildew and mold are going to have a big, stinky party.
 The best thing to do is to put your tent up and let it dry in the sun in your yard.

 - If you see flaking of the coating of your rain fly or the floor of the tent, it could be time to refresh the polyurethane coating.
 Again, circle back to your tent manufacturer first—as different materials need different kinds of sealants.

-- Apply a waterproof treatment to your rain fly if you notice the water doesn’t bead off it like it used to.
-Find a specially formulated DWR (durable waterproof repellent) spray and apply according to instructions (did we mention to check in first with your tent manufacturer?)
+Notice that water doesn't bead off the fly like it used to?
+Find a specially formulated DWR (durable waterproof repellent) spray and apply according to instructions (did we mention to check in first with your tent manufacturer?).
+Some of these also offer extra protection against UV damage.

-- Don’t use supermarket laundry detergent to wash your sleeping bags as this can damage the super fine down clusters inside.
-You need a specially formulated down soap like Grangers Down Wash.
+- Don’t use just any laundry detergent to wash your sleeping bags as this can damage the super fine down clusters inside.
+You need a specially formulated laundry liquid like Grangers Down Wash.

-- You can hand wash and rinse at home if you have a bathtub but the drying process could be long without a dryer.
+You can hand wash and rinse at home if you have a bathtub, but if you don't have access to a dryer, the drying process will take a long time and involve manually shaking the bag a lot.

-- Only use very low heat or a cool cycle.
-Sleeping bag shell fabrics are delicate—they need be as light as possible to allow the insulation inside to expand fully.
+- Whichever bag you have, only use very low heat or a cool cycle.
+Sleeping bag shell fabrics are delicate - they need be as light as possible to allow the insulation inside to expand fully.
 Laundromat dryer thermostats are often vague and unreliable.
 If you’re using a laundromat dryer, set the temperature to ‘cool.’
 At home, set the temperature on low.

 - Many people throw a few tennis balls into the dryer with their down bag to help safely break up any clumps in the down.
 However, a more lightweight option is preferable, as tennis balls could damage the delicate clusters of down.
 Grangers Down Wash Kit comes with reusable dryer balls that are well-suited for the task.